algolia/shipjs/README.md

 **semantic-release** is a tool for `fully automated version management and package publishing`.

-Ship.js provides a kind of half automation, which rather gives you a chance to:
+Ship.js gives you more control over the release process.
+Ship.js automatically creates a PR before publishing every release, so that you can:

-- Confirm the next version is actually correct which is semantically bumped
+- Confirm the next version is correct.
-- Check which commits are going to be released and discuss with colleagues
+- Confirm which commits are going to be released and discuss them with colleagues.
-- Check the automatically generated changelog and refine it
+- Edit the automatically generated changelog for clarity & readability.
-- Put the release aside for a second, build a test package for the PR and test it in another environments(Possibly [Pika CI](https://github.com/apps/pika-ci) can be used here).
+- Run any automated tests on the package release candidate.
+- Build a release candidate automatically (with [Pika CI](https://github.com/marketplace/pika-ci-cd)).

 ## Contributing